mpkrass7/m_pkfire/README.md

 # Marshall Krassenstein's Website Readme File

-A collection of markdown documents brought together to make an R Markdown website
+A collection of markdown documents brought together to make an R Markdown website.

-This repo is where I house my files for my personal website.
-Building this was amazingly easy.

 ## See the website here:
 https://www.marshallpk.com/